dwavesystems/dwave-ocean-sdk/examples/and.rst

 This penalty function represents the AND gate in that for assignments of variables that match valid states of the gate, the function evaluates at a lower value than assignments that would be invalid for the gate.
-Therefore, when the D-Wave minimizes a BQM based on this penalty function, it finds those assignments of variables that match valid gate states.
+Therefore, when the D-Wave system minimizes a BQM based on this penalty function, it finds those assignments of variables that match valid gate states.

 You can verify that this penalty function represents the AND gate in the same way as was